About Connectors

 <Card title="Manage connector availability across your workspace" icon="plug" href="/Enterprise/workspace-connectors">

-Control which external services are available across your workspace.
-Manage shared credentials and app user credentials separately, and review affected apps before disabling access.
+Control which external services are available across your workspace and review affected apps before disabling access.

 </Card>